ayazkhan03/Word-Guesser-NLP/README.md

 ## ![output.png](output.png)

 ## Method to Execute the Project
-1. Install the libraries using the command - pip install -r requirements
+1. Install the libraries using the command - pip install -r requirements.txt
 2. Run the app_gradio.py file - python3 app_gradio.py

 ### Training a model from Scratch